shashwatpatel/Python-Programs/Linear Algebra/README.md

 8) Kronecker: NumPy program to compute the Kronecker product of two given mulitdimension arrays
 9) Condition: NumPy program to compute the condition number of a given matrix
 10) Normal: NumPy program to find a matrix or vector norm
+11) DeterminantArray: NumPy program to compute the determinant of an array